Tuesday, December 09, 2014

 Durer's Madonna and Child: Day 9

-Albrecht Durer's body of work is extensive.
+Albrecht Durer's body of work is extensive (you can view more of his body of work at this site).
 He created quite the handful of Madonna and child images.
 "His vast body of work includes altarpieces, religious works, numerous portraits and self-portraits, and copper engravings."
 (Wikipedia).

 Makes me wonder what he thought of Mary.
 Although, if I were to guess, it was that she was loving and nurturing.
 And, a human being radiant and full of grace.
 That is what I see conveyed in his images of Mary.